Epidemiology of cancer: Risk factors

-Men with cancer are twice as likely as women to have a modifiable risk factor for their disease.

 Other lifestyle and environmental factors known to affect cancer risk (either beneficially or detrimentally) include the use of exogenous hormones (e.g., hormone replacement therapy causes breast cancer), exposure to ionizing radiation and ultraviolet radiation, and certain occupational and chemical exposures.
 A Western diet is associated with increased exposure of the gastrointestinal tract to bile acids that are produced by the body to digest fatty foods.
 Bile acids are likely endogenous etiologic agents in gastrointestinal cancer.

 Every year, at least 200,000 people die worldwide from cancer related to their workplace.
 Millions of workers run the risk of developing cancers such as pleural and peritoneal mesothelioma from inhaling asbestos fibers, or leukemia from exposure to benzene at their workplaces.
 Currently, most cancer deaths caused by occupational risk factors occur in the developed world.
 It is estimated that approximately 20,000 cancer deaths and 40,000 new cases of cancer each year in the U.S. are attributable to occupation.